WOSU-FM: Classical music

-News and Information
+News and information

-In Fall 2010, The Ohio State University purchased commercial station 101.1 WWCD.
+In Fall 2010, Ohio State University purchased commercial station 101.1 WWCD.
 That station was soon given new call letters – WOSA – and switched to a full-time classical music station.
-WOSU-FM then ended most music programming and began simulcasting the NPR news and talk format on WOSU-AM, though the FM station was now branded as the main station.
+WOSU-FM then ended most music programming and began simulcasting the NPR news and talk format on WOSU AM, though the FM station was now branded as the main station.
 Four of its satellite stations, WOSB in Marion, WOSE in Coshocton, WOSP in Portsmouth and WOSV in Mansfield were converted to repeaters of WOSA's classical format.
 In particular, WOSB and WOSV serve areas north of Columbus that do not get a good signal from the 101.1 frequency.
+These four stations, along with the newly-acquired WOSX in Granville, readded some of WOSU-FM's news programming, including Morning Edition, Weekend Edition, and All Things Considered, to their schedules on March 2, 2020, while continuing to simulcast WOSA for most of the day; the programming on WOSU-FM and WOSA did not change.

 Original programming on WOSU-FM includes daily two-hour public affairs show All Sides with Ann Fisher.
 A weekly music program Bluegrass Ramble is also produced by WOSU-FM.

 Repeater

 WOSU-FM's signal is repeated on W202CE 89.3 FM in Coshocton.